5 Things a Realtor Should Bring to an Open House

 The purpose of a seller’s disclosure notice is to help protect the buyer from defects or problems regarding the property.
 It gives the buyer advance notice of any defects or problems with the property.
 Therefore, the buyer can prepare and budget ahead of time what needs to be fixed.

-It is nice for a realtor / real estate agent to have this on hand at the open house in order to prevent any future surprise that might stall or even end the closing of a house sale.
+It is nice for a realtor / real estate agent to have this on hand at the open house in order to prevent any future surprises that might stall or even end the closing of a house sale.

 A listing presentation is used by real estate brokers to get a listing from a home seller.
 It contains valuable information about the selling realtor, their reputation, the property and more.
 Often, home buyers are interested in much of this information.
 Please note that a listing presentation is highly customizable and each realtor, community